 TuneIn is a free app that allows access to 100,000 radio stations and over 5 million podcasts for you to listen to.
 It also offers general music listening divided into many genres which you can easily search.
 If you just want to keep up with current trends and what’s going on in the world, you can just head over to podcasts and see what piques your interest.

 If you don’t want to listen to the ads all the time and have other limitations, there’s always an option to pay a monthly subscription and have unlimited access to all of the app’s features, no matter what they are.
 So, if you’re willing to spend a little more money, but get a premium sound quality and more, here are the best-paid options for listening to music on Alexa.

-With spotify premium, you’ll get up to 10.000 songs to download for offline listening, a subscription to Hulu video streaming service, unlimited access to all of the songs on the platform and all of the abilities of the platform unlocked.
+With Spotify premium, you’ll get up to 10,000 songs for offline listening, a subscription to Hulu video streaming service, unlimited access to all of the songs on the platform, and all of the abilities of the platform unlocked.
 Also, there is a great option to buy Spotify Premium at cheaper for students and families.
 On the student account, you have to prove that you are a student with your ID, but once you do that, you can get all of the premium stuff for half a price!
 Cool, right?

 The latest project of Jay-Z and Beyoncé, Tidal quickly took its place on the market for music streaming devices.
 As an artist-owned and artist-run platform, you can help artists to get a better deal with Tidal than anywhere else in the industry.
 As such, it’s a paid-only platform, but with premium content that you get.
 There are several different subscription plans.
 Also, there are discounted offers for military, first responders, and students, giving them the option to get everything for half a price, which is really nice and thoughtful.